Bus¶

 Geometry

-that represents the x-y coordinates of the bus.potentials – An optional array-like of initial potentials of each phase of the bus.
+that represents the x-y coordinates of the bus.initial_potentials – An optional array-like of initial potentials of each phase of the bus.
 If given, these potentials are used as the starting point of the load flow computation.
 Either complex values (V) or a

 Quantity